gurkanfikretgunak/share-your-note/README.md

 5. Select an event mode (General, Birthday, or Party)
 6. Share the event code or QR code with attendees
 7. Click "Start Event" when ready
+8. **Manage Messages:**
+   - Favorite important messages (star icon)
+   - Delete inappropriate messages (trash icon)
+   - View like counts on messages
+9. **Edit Event:**
+   - Click the edit icon next to the event title to change it
+10. **Control Event Status:**
+    - Pause event (sets to pending)
+    - End event (sets to finished)
+    - Restart finished events
-8. Send announcements using the announcement input
+11. Send announcements using the announcement input
-9. View real-time feed of attendee submissions
+12. View real-time feed of attendee submissions

 ### For Attendees

 1. Go to the home page
 2. **Select a mode** using the toggle buttons (General, Birthday, or Party) to customize your experience
 3. Enter the event code or scan the QR code
+4. **Accept Consents:** Accept GDPR, policy, cookie, and event data sharing consents
-4. Enter your name when prompted
+5. Enter your name when prompted
-5. Start sharing notes, images, or emotions!
+6. Start sharing notes, images, or emotions!
+7. **Interact with Messages:**
+   - Like messages from other participants (heart icon)
+   - See like counts on all messages
+   - View favorited messages highlighted at the top
-6. Enjoy the visual effects based on the event mode
+8. Enjoy the visual effects based on the event mode
+9. Note: You cannot join events that are pending or finished

 ## Project Structure